eldrgeek/Plasmo/docs/guides/PYTHON_MIGRATION_README.md

 # Python Migration Strategy for Plasmo Extension

+> **✅ MIGRATION COMPLETE**: The Python migration has been completed successfully.
+This document is kept for reference.
+Use `python service_manager.py status` to check current system status.

 This document outlines the migration strategy from shell scripts and JavaScript services to Python, providing cross-platform compatibility while maintaining backward compatibility through a shim layer approach.

 ## 🎯 Goals